kuldeep23907/Top-Level/README.md

 Technically speaking, this evolution of IBISA is based on a [microservice architecture] (https://en.wikipedia.org/wiki/Microservices).
 A microservice architecture allows external developers to develop additional watcher helper tools  and risk-sharing applications without being tied to any previous internal choices.

 ## Organisation of the project
-The project is composed of 2 distinct projects.
+The project is composed of 2 distinct sub-projects.
 Each of them is in a distinct Github folder, plus one folder for the blockchain interoperability between the 2 (either Cosmos or PolkaDot).
 * the Risk Sharing (RSC) project;
 * the Watcher Community WCC) project.